 I feel your message.
-Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that clashes with your sexuality.
+Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that you say clashes with your sexuality.

 Some religious queer people debate that clash and say the historic abuse of LGBTQ+ people by Christians is the result of misguided church policy, not divine mandate.
 They tell us “the Bible actually says nothing about homosexuality” and other things like that.

 Theirs is little more than a semantic argument.
 On a practical level, we’re being asked to distinguish between cruelty enacted by people and cruelty enacted by people on God’s orders.
 Either way, it’s still cruelty.

 I grew up in the Southern Baptist church and loved it.
 From a young age, I wanted to be a pastor.
 Even as a child, I was interested in the minutia of Christianity.
 My lifelong interest in philosophy started with asking questions about the nature of God.
 When I was about twelve, I had a long discussion with Dad about the spiritual world — what role did it play in ours?
 How could I see its influence?

 My father is a surgeon and an incredibly brilliant man.
 His mind, like mine, is powerful and ferocious.
 He urged me to think deeply.
 We were close and shared a seriousness about religion that my mother and sister did not, and that made me feel like we were united in a common mission.

 In middle school, I started asking questions about Catholicism, and this was the first time my questions were discouraged.
 I thought Catholics were mysterious and their churches beautiful — that’s all.
 I didn’t want to become Catholic.
 I did not fully understand the severity of the divide between Baptists and Catholics at the time, of course.
 I just knew words like “doctrine” and “liturgy” toed a precarious line at my Baptist church.